-cnMaestro, Cambium's next generation network management system is the recommended method for managing Cambium's cnPilot Home Routers.
-As Cambium develops new features, you may find the latest information on operating these features at the Cambium Community Forum.
+cnMaestro is the Cambium Networks next generation network management system which is the recommended for managing Cambium Networks cnPilot Home Routers.
+As Cambium Networks develops new features, you may find the latest information on operating these features at the Cambium Networks Community Forum.

-Register at Cambium's support forum (http://community.cambiumnetworks.com/) for instructions, discussions, and helpful tips on managing cnPilot Home Routers.
+Register at Cambium Networks support forum for instructions, discussions, and helpful tips on managing cnPilot Home Routers.